krfong916/swe-ultimate-funk-mix/front-end/javascript/this_objects_and_classes.md

 An object with a `new` operator in front of it does the following
 1. create a brand new object
 2. links that object to another object
-3. calls function its `this` keyword pointed at the newly created object
+3. calls the function with its `this` reference pointed at the newly created object
-4. if function does not return an object, assume return of `this`
+4. if the function does not return an object, assume return of `this`
 <br/>
 For example:

 ```javascript
 function person(firstName, lastName) {
   this.firstName = firstName;